Tr33Bug/DomainlifecyclesCodeGenerator/README.md

     - Reserved tensorboard callback folder for the training history logs.
 The results from the final training of the DCG are stored here.
     - The metrics and progressions logged there can be displayed and analyzed with a tensorboard.

+## System Requirements ###

+> [!IMPORTANT]
+> The entire project was developed on a Linux 64-bit system with an NVIDIA graphics card.
+The setup and the readme have therefore only been tested for these specifications:
+> - Ubuntu 22.04.4 LTS
+> - GeForce RTX 2080 Ti

 ## Installation and Setup

 1. **Clone the Repository**

    Clone the repository: